PawDevUK/Portfolio-react/src/components/F-Projects/Work_Tracker/Readme.md

 - [ ] component to select same repeated days in the week
 - [ ] timeline tab
 - [ ] timeline with division for hours
-- [ ] colored progress bar on the top of the time line.
+- [ ] colored progress bar on the top of the timeline.
 I should indicate basic H and overtime H
-- [ ] sumary of the worked hours, located above the time line with colored squares accordingly to basic H or overtime H
+- [ ] sumary of the worked hours, located above the timeline with colored squares accordingly to basic H or overtime H
 - [ ] progres circle to visually show profit for a day
 - [x] menu